-- A. Presentation on the Characteristics of Gifted and Talented Learners (30%) each participant (in a small cooperative group) will create an hour long presentation including graphics (handouts) that examines the nature and characteristics of gifted and talented learners.
+- A. Presentation on the Characteristics of Gifted and Talented Learners (30%) each participant will create an hour long presentation including graphics (handouts) that examines the nature and characteristics of gifted and talented learners.
 Each presentation should specify age level, audience and general context for its use.
-Participants should prepare with the idea in mind that the presentation would be appropriate to show other staff members or parents unfamiliar with gifted and talented students.
+Participants should present their information to a specific audience and tailor the presentation for that audience (i.e. fellow staff, parents, administrators, education experts, or others in the field who may be unfamiliar with gifted and talented learners).
 The presentations will be assessed according to: - 1.
 Accuracy of the information presented; - 2.
 Ability to translate key principles into practical use; - 3.
 Clarity of explanation; - 4.
 Appropriateness of the presentation to the audience; - 5.
 Thoroughness and accuracy of how your presentation reflects the current knowledge of the field. - 6.
-A 3-5 page outline for the instructor which details all of the above information and includes a copy of the handouts. - B. Critical Response Journal (30%) each participant will maintain a response journal for the duration of the endorsement sequence.
+A 5-7 page paper with references, will also be submitted to the instructor which details all of the above information and includes a copy of the handouts. - B. Critical Response Journal (30%) each participant will maintain a response journal for the duration of the endorsement sequence.
 The critical response journal will be written in APA format.
 The topics in the course outline should comprise the bulk of the articles read (e.g. characteristics, curriculum, identification...) - 1.
-Currency of literature reviewed; - 2.
-Accuracy of annotated bibliography; - 3.
+Currency of literature reviewed: - 2.
+Accuracy of annotated bibliography: - 3.
 Summary of article that accurately reflects the author's intent; - 4.
 Reflection on reading that identifies key understandings, connections to other readings and experiences, application of the research and influence on the reader. - 5.
 All entries will be of the caliber expected at the graduate level.